SFDO-Tooling/CumulusCI/docs/data.rst

 The more common problem arises from the fact that Salesforce bulk uploads are always done in batches of records a particular SObject.
-So in the case above, it would upload 1000 Accounts, then 500 Contacts, then 1500 Opportunites. (remember that our scenario involves a recipe that generates 10 Accounts, 5 Contacts and 15 Opportunites).
+So in the case above, it would upload 1000 Accounts, then 500 Contacts, then 1500 Opportunities. (remember that our scenario involves a recipe that generates 10 Accounts, 5 Contacts and 15 Opportunities).

 Imagine if the numbers were more like 1M, 500K and 1.5M.
 And further, imagine if your network crashed after 1M Accounts and 499K Contacts